Homes flood as Missouri River overtops, breaches levees | New Country 923

 “The water isn’t going to be gone, and the levees aren’t going to be fixed this year,” said Bullock, whose own home was now on an island surrounded by floodwater.

-One couple was rescued by helicopter after water from three breached levees swept across 40,000 acres (62.5 square miles), he said.
+One couple was rescued by helicopter after water from three breached levees swept across 40,000 acres (16,188 hectares), he said.
 Another nine breaches were confirmed in Nebraska and Iowa counties south of the Platte River, the Corps said.

 “The next four to five days are going to be pretty rough,” said Rhonda Wiley, Atchison County’s emergency management and 911 director.